Dissipative structures in topological lattices of nonlinear optical resonators

-Such spectra are required for self-referencing of micro-combs.
-In addition, such coupled resonators can enable to create topological band structures in both 1D and 2D.
-Yet, to date, the dissipative Kerr soliton formation in systems that exhibit bands is not fully understood - except for the two band-case recently treated.~\cite{tikan2021emergent} Even the simple case of a photonic dimer has demonstrated a variety of emergent nonlinear dynamics~\cite{tikan2021emergent}.
-Recent investigation of a nonlinear 2D Haldane model made of coupled multi-mode optical microresonators (Fig.~\ref{fig:pic1}(b)) demonstrated the generation of partially coherent solitons in the topological edge state~\cite{mittal2021topological}.
-However, this study left a number of important questions open.
-Specifically: \emph{how does the extension of dimensionality change the four-wave mixing (FWM) processes in general and soliton generation in particular?} Moreover an open question is to what extend topologically protected (i.e. robust) edge states~\cite{Asboth2016Short} can give rise to coherent solitons, and to what extend soliton formation is robust~\cite{tikan2021emergent,mittal2021topological}.
-The description of the interaction of the edge state with bulk mode has not been investigated to date, which can explain the only partially coherent nature of the recently numerically predicted edge solitons in the Haldane lattice of nonlinear coupled resonators~\cite{mittal2021topological}.
+Such spectra are required for self-referencing of micro-combs~\cite{cundiff2003ColloquiumFemtosecondOpticala}.
+Moreover, they allow exploring 1D and 2D topological band structures by using a staggered coupling, such as the Su-Schrieffer-Heeger (SSH) model, or honeycomb strained graphene photonic lattices~\cite{ozawa2019topological,youssefi2021superconducting}.
+However, to date, the dissipative Kerr soliton formation in systems that exhibit bands, i.e., arbitrary lattices of 1D or 2D resonators, are not studied to the best of our knowledge.
+One exception is the recently investigated~\cite{mittal2021topological} Kerr nonlinear version of the photonic 2D Haldane model made of coupled multi-mode optical microresonators with anomalous dispersion (Fig.~\ref{fig:pic1}(b)) that are coupled via link resonators.
+Numerical simulations of this system demonstrated the formation of 'nested' dissipative Kerr solitons in the edge state, which is composed of individual DKS on each resonator site (which are continuous along the angular coordinate), whose amplitude along the edge state constitutes a propagating waveform (i.e., a discrete soliton).
+For this reason, the system has two coherent timescales: the round trip cavity time and the overall propagation time along the edge.
+However, this work left several key aspects not answered.
+Specifically, under what condition can such two-dimensional (i.e., in spatial (sparse) and synthetic frequency (dense) dimensions) dissipative structures be coherent?
+How does the extension of dimensionality change the four-wave mixing (FWM) processes in general and soliton (or more generally, coherent dissipative structures) generation in particular?
+Moreover, an open question is to what extent topologically protected (i.e., robust) edge states~\cite{Asboth2016Short} (be it 2D Haldane, 1D SSH or any other model) can give rise to coherent solitons, and to what extent soliton formation is robust~\cite{tikan2021emergent,mittal2021topological}.
+Crucially, the description of the interaction of the edge state with bulk mode has not been investigated to date.
+This could explain the unanswered observation of partially coherent dynamics of the recently numerically predicted edge solitons in the Haldane lattice of nonlinear coupled resonators~\cite{mittal2021topological}.